LogansBrain/LogansBrain/README.md

-- Hi, I’m @LogansBrain
+- Greeting, I am @LogansBrain
 - I started programming on an IBM PC running IBM-DOS 1.01
 - My main languages were: BASIC(A), IBM Pascal, Macro Assembler and later Turbo Pascal, Turbo C/C++/ASM
-- In the 90s I did some Windows programming primarily Delphi, Visual BASIC and Access/SQL.
+- In the 90s I did some Windows application development primarily using Delphi, Visual BASIC and Access/SQL.
-- After spending a lot of time away from the technical side of computers, I am looking to learn new programming concepts, techniques and languages.
-- Lately I have been goofing around with Python & GoDot as well as Scripting in POWERSHELL and BASH.
+- Lately I have been goofing around with Python & GoDot as well as learning scripting in BASH and POWERSHELL.
-- I am also interesting in networking and security.
+- I am interesting in networking / security.
 (Blue/Red Team, Penetration Testing, OSINT, Social Engineering).
-- Other operating systems I have played with include Minix, OS/2, Unix with a current focus on Linux.
+- I am familiar with PC/MS/DR-DOS, Windows, MacOS, and Linux with some experience in Minix, UNIX,  CP/M, OS/2, and AmigaOS.

 <!---
 LogansBrain/LogansBrain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.